ansible/ansible-rulebook/docs/conditions.rst

 When a condition is evaluated if the condition passes the matching event it is stored in well known attribute(s) called **m_0**, **m_1**, **m_2**.....
+The first condition will be stored in **m_0** and the second condition in **m_1** ...
+Its based on the position of the condition in the list so you can predictably use it in other conditions.
 You can optionally alias these attribute(s) using the **<<** operator.
 For example:

     .. code-block:: yaml